4 Steps to Improve Project Stakeholder Engagement

 • Suppliers: Providers of essential goods and services required for project completion.

-• Customers: The end-users who will be directly affected by the project’s outcome.
+• Customers: The end-users directly affected by the project’s outcome.

 • Consultants: External advisors or experts brought in for their specialized skills.